-I have only very recently been able to return to painting, which has reawakened a passion that surprises me.
-These have been mostly landscapes.
-They are smaller than the work I’ve done in the past, mostly 16 by 20” or 18 by 24”, and are done from photographs on my IPad.
-This is surprise to me, since I had spent many years working from life.
+I have only recently been able to return to painting, which has reawakened a passion that surprises me.
+These have been landscapes and small figure paintings.
+They are smaller than the work I’ve done in the past.
+The landscapes are 16 by 20” to 22 by 30 inches in size, and the figure paintings are 11 by 14 to 12 by 16 inches.
+To my surprise, I am painting from images on a computer screen, and this is very comfortable for me.
+Previously, I had spent many years working entirely from life.

 I am also a long term meditator and spiritual practitioner in the buddhist and advaita lineages.
 My interests are reflected in some of my paintings and drawings.